BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

    # Special alias:
    alias do_bayeux_dev_setup="do_bayeux_trunk_setup"

-When I want to use pieces of software from Bayeux, I run:
+When one wants to use pieces of software from Bayeux, one runs:

 .. code:: sh

    $ do_bayeux_dev_setup
+..

 Then all executable are usable from the Bayeux installation directory: